apache/beam/CONTRIBUTING.md

     docker-ce
 ```

-Then please use the standard `./gradlew build` command.
+Then use the standard `./gradlew build` command.